otijamez/ARM-Templates-Repo/Windows-and-Linux-Virtual-Machine-copy/README.md

-##   A simple windows or Linux virtual machine copy deployment
+##   A simple windows and Linux virtual machine copy deployment

 Deploy a simple Windows or Linux virtual machine copy to Azure.
 This template also deploys a Virtual Network,